Thefolle/ThesisFragility/LocatorAnalysis.md

 ## Text

 A selector of this kind may refer to a link text, or a dropdown label for instance.
+As expected, text labels are way fragile, since they also accomplish a presentational purpose.
+Locators and asserts on text should be discouraged in favor of other more sturdy techniques.

 ## Roll up analysis